Remark on the local well-posedness of compressible non-Newtonian fluids with initial vacuum: Main result

-\end{theorem} The regularity and compatibility conditions on the data assumed here for non-Newtonian fluids as well as the regularity class of the solution agree with those in the Newtonian case discussed in \cite[Theorem 7]{choe_kim1}.
+The regularity and compatibility conditions on the data assumed here for non-Newtonian fluids as well as the regularity class of the solution agree with those in the Newtonian case discussed in \cite[Theorem 7]{choe_kim1}.
 The statement is valid also for $d=2$, where however improved regularity can be expected.
 For $d=1$, the problem is already well-understood.
-In particular for $d=1$, the $W^{2,p}$-estimates in Assumption~\ref{assumption-elliptic-reg} hold always as discussed in Proposition~\ref{1d-estimate} below.
-Compared to the result in \cite{sarka} where it is assumed that $\rho_0>\delta$, we obtain slightly less regularity for the density $\rho$.
-Also the maximal $L^p_t$-$L^q_x$-regularity for $u$ obtained in \cite{sarka} for $f=0$ and $p\in (1,\infty)$, $q\in (3,\infty)$ restricts here to maximal $L^2_t$-$L^{q_0}_x$-regularity where we admit $f\neq 0$.
-Note that the regularity on $\mu,\lambda$ and $p$ can be weakened slightly here compared to \cite{sarka} by the uniform energy bounds derived here.
+In particular for $d=1$, the $W^{2,p}$-estimates in Assumption~\ref{assumption-elliptic-reg} hold in general as discussed in Proposition~\ref{1d-estimate} below.
+For higher dimensions, as discussed in the introduction, we have to assume $W^{2,p}$-elliptic regularity by Assumption~\ref{assumption-elliptic-reg}, because for vanishing density the velocity equation becomes a mixed elliptic-parabolic problem, and we need this assumption here to deal with the highly non-linear elliptic part.
+Compared to the result in \cite{sarka, sarka2}, where it is assumed that $\rho_0\geq\delta> 0$, we obtain slightly less spatial regularity for the density compared to their result which has $\rho\in W^{1,p}(0,T_\ast;W^{1,q}(\Omega))$.
+The maximal $L^p_t$-$L^q_x$-regularity for $u$ obtained in \cite{sarka} for $f=0$, $q\in (3,\infty)$, and $p\in (\tfrac{2q}{q-3},\infty)$, which is included in its correction \cite{sarka2}, is different compared to the maximal $L^2_t$-$L^{q_0}_x$-regularity obtained here where we admit however $f\neq 0$.
+Note that the regularity on $\mu,\lambda$ and $p$ can be weakened slightly here compared to \cite{sarka} by using uniform energy bounds.